MouseBiteLabs/Game-Boy-MBC1-Cartridge/Technical/README.md

 #### Reset Pin Management

-Because the /RESET input pin on the cart edge must be open collector, the open collector output of the MM chip, pin 2, is connected to the /RESET cart edge pin (pin 30).
+Because anything connected to the /RESET input pin on the cart edge must be open collector, the open collector output of the MM chip, pin 2, is connected to the /RESET cart edge pin (pin 30).
 The MBC's /RESET input, pin 10, is connected to the driven CS output of the MM chip, pin 3.

 #### Controlling the SRAM /CE Pin (MM1134)